OUR BUSINESS IS IDENTIFYING RISK

 - Anyone with leg swelling should have their provider evaluate them for blood clots or venous insufficiency.

-At Beverly Hills Veins and Cardiovascular Institute, we strive to give all our patients the best care.
+At Beverly Hills Heart and Vascular Center, we strive to give all our patients the best care.
 Our staff wants to get to the root of the problem.
 Our provider will ask questions about symptoms and medical history.
 During the physical exam, your provider will check for physical signs of symptoms.
 Symptoms include swelling, tenderness, or redness of the skin.
 Your provider may order extra testing.

 Beyond Traditional DVT Treatments

 DVT is treatable but can lead to severe complications.
 If you have a blood clot, you want to do everything you can to take charge of your condition.
 Traditional DVT treatments such as blood thinners and compression stockings are often not enough.

 An appointment with Dr. Hooman Madyoon is here to help you beat DVT.
 The staff at Beverly Hills Heart and Vascular Center treat beyond medication therapy.
 The Madyoon Method goes above and beyond traditional DVT treatments.
 The Madyoon Method employs the latest technologies.
 Dr. Madyoon uses clot busters and devices to remove blood clots.

 Dr. Madyoon has pioneered modern interventional therapy for DVT and PE at Cedars Sinai Medical Center.
 Schedule your appointment today.